DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-4-findings.md

 #### Supporting detail and evidence

-One of the participants mentioned that, in some instances, accredited providers have contacted support saying that they do not work with an organisation that has said they're a lead partner.
+One of the participants mentioned that, in some instances, accredited providers have contacted support saying that they do not work with an organisation that has said they’re a lead partner.

 ## Hypotheses to test